 One way to feel those much-needed connections is to use a video conferencing app to speak with family and friends.
 Tap or click here to find out how to host a virtual get-together.

 But one of the most popular programs has a serious flaw that could expose the Windows credentials of anyone using it.
 Here’s what you need to know to stay protected.

 Zoom chats could expose your credentials

 The Zoom app has become incredibly popular since the COVID-19 pandemic began.
-Many companies are using it to conduct video meetings with employees working from home and others are just using it to stay connected with family and friends.
+Many companies use it to conduct video meetings with employees working from home, and others use it to stay connected with family and friends.

 But the program has been dealing with numerous problems in the past few weeks.
 One major issue is that trolls have found a way to infiltrate public chats and have been bombarding people with pornography and malicious links.

 The good news is you can change a setting to stop that from happening.
 Tap or click here for the details.

 Now, Zoom has another massive issue that could impact your online security.
 Here’s what’s happening: